Code-Institute-Submissions/witch-hazel-1/README.md

 <!-- TOC --><a name="programming-philosophy"></a>
 ## Programming philosophy

 In the course of building this app (closely modelled on a more or less complex series of real-world processes), I found that I made only limited active use of the concepts of OOP in my code: though I used a very wide range of pre-coded third-party classes through importing a variety of packages, I created only one bespoke class specifically for the app (namely the NewYearController class in the new_year_controller.py file).

 While I didn't feel the need to create classes for any other purposes in this iteration, no doubt some reorganisation of the code making use of OOP principles will make sense in later iterations.

+I am quite sure that employing some of OOP's encapsulation and inheritance design features may make my code much less opaque and much more reusable.

+### Segregating text resources for i10n and l10n

+In an attempt to leverage my background in internationalization, localization and technical translation, I was careful to segregate into minimally technical resource files so that if it became necessary in the future that the app be localized into another at least Western, left-to-right language, that the work will be easier.

+While the flow of the text (and the level of technical difficulty for any localizer) is not ideal (as there are various interruptions to most of the texts), it is at least technically possible for a localizer to translate the texts and to some extent adapt such programming elements as colours, command prompts, etc. to local norms, conventions and user expectations.

+While a lot more could be done to the technical structure of the app to make the life of the localizer and ultimately its translator(s) easier (perhaps creating an algorithm to automate text formatting, for example), the app could be said to be, at least in principle, _internationalizable_.

 ## Manual testing

 ### Robustness testing
 The approach I used to robustness testing was considerably eased by my use of the two user entry control functions described above.

 Instead of having to test practically any likely keyboard combination the user might be likely to enter, I could concentrate on testing that the numerical upper and lower bounds were being set correctly by the App.

-My final testing, however, did involve entering the following inputs at the command prompt (twice: once for a prompt expecting a numerical input and one expecting a ), to ensure they were all handled correctly:
+My final testing, however, did involve entering the following inputs among others at the command prompt (twice: once for a prompt expecting a numerical input and one expecting a ), to ensure they were all handled correctly:
-``'  '``
+``'  '`` Should force the user to try again
-``''``
+``''`` Should force the user to try again
+``'4,300'`` Should render as a 4300
+``'HeLP 6 afdadf'`` should render as ``help 6``
+``'  y'`` Should render as 'y'

 ### Features testing

+During development, I unit tested each of the functions of the App as I developed in an ongoing process.

+When almost finished programming work, I then tested it systematically as if I was a user.

+I needed to run the App several times, correcting as I went, running each functionality in turn, and checking for correct presentation to the user and for correct results on the spreadsheet, at the end of the program.

+I ran it for 2024 figures several times, keeping an end-of-2023 copy of the sheet to ensure I was working from the same basis.

+I tested them for the behaviour described above, but I did not formally create any test cases.

 ### Browser compatibility
+I have successfully tested this App using the latest versions of Edge and Chrome.

+I did no checks on older versions or any other browser.

 ### Device compatibility and responsiveness

-### Code validation

-### Bugs and bug squashing

-### Accessibility (webaim coolors)
+This App is responsive enough for use on smaller standard Android mobile devices.

 ## Setting up the environment
 The first task I completed was to create the spreadsheet with which Laura and Donal's app are going to interact.
 As I already have a Google account, there was no need to set up a new account.
 I simply navigated to https://docs.google.com/spreadsheets and created a Google spreadsheet (called "Hamamelis") that contained the four pages illustrated and explained in this document, inserting the historical data for the period up until 2022 given to me by Laura and Donal.